Ingrid Fiskaa

 Ingrid Fiskaa (born 16 April 1977) is a Norwegian activist and politician for the Socialist Left Party.

 Political career

 Early career

 She was the leader of the Socialist Youth from 2002 to 2004, and also a central committee member of the Socialist Left Party.

 Party politics

 In 2007, she was a candidate to become deputy leader of the Socialist Left Party, but lost out to Bård Vegar Solhjell at the national convention.

 On 16 December 2022, she announced her candidacy for the deputy leadership in 2023, while also endorsing Kirsti Bergstø for leader, reiterating her county chapter's endorsement.
+She was ultimately not chosen and the selection of deputy leader came down to Lars Haltbrekken and Marian Abdi Hussein, with the latter ultimately securing the most votes at the party's convention in March 2023.

 Parliament

 She served as a deputy representative to the Parliament of Norway from Rogaland from 1997 to 2005, and 2009 to 2013.
 She was elected as a permanent representative following the 2021 election.
-She was also appointed fifth Vice President of the Storting.
+She was re-elected in 2025.
+She also became the fifth Vice President of the Storting, continuing in the post following the latter election as well.

 Government

 In November 2009, as a part of Stoltenberg's Second Cabinet, Fiskaa was appointed State Secretary for Erik Solheim in the Ministry of Foreign Affairs.